2018 PyeongChang Winter Olympics Fast Facts

 To avoid any potential confusion with North Korea's capital, Pyongyang, the PyeongChang resort - which is just 50 miles south of the demilitarized zone that separates the two countries - has changed its name for the Games, by capitalizing the "C."

-The city lost by three votes to Vancouver for hosting duties in the 2010 Olympics, by just four votes to Sochi for the 2014 event.
+The city lost by three votes to Vancouver for hosting duties in the 2010 Olympics, and by just four votes to Sochi for the 2014 event.

-Development of high-speed rail lines was key to the country's Olympic bid, as PyeongChang is rather isolated.
-The new train lines will allow individuals to travel from Seoul to PyeongChang in less than an hour.
+Development of high-speed rail lines was key to the country's Olympic bid, as Pyeongchang is rather isolated.
+The new train lines allow individuals to travel from Seoul to Pyeongchang in less than an hour.

-In total, 13 venues, split between PyeongChang and neighboring Gangneung, will be used during the 17 days of the Games.
-Six new venues have been built, and additional venues have been renovated for the Games.
+In total, 13 venues, split between Pyeongchang and neighboring Gangneung, are used during the 17 days of the Games.
+Six new venues were built, and additional venues were renovated for the Games.

 A record 102 medals will be awarded in 15 disciplines.